*updated 2 Feb 2018

 So the big thing right now in Thailand is enforcing rules (i.e. wearing seatbelts!).
 Thailand has come a long way as far as driving goes and is much more civilized than before.
 The roads are better, traffic tickets are given out like candy at a parade, and more Thais are comfortable driving a car.

 On the other side of the border, including driving on the other side of the road, lies Cambodia and it’s frightening driving.
 The driving is every-which-way-goes!
 Lots of car drivers learning-as-they-go (seriously) and rules are loosely enforced so everyone does as they please.
 This sounds awesome in some ways, but I think a town like SR is growing so fast that this way of driving has reached its expiration date.
 Bridges and four-ways become congested simply because everyone wants to go all at once.
 Taking turns is for suckers.

-There are a couple public transportation options in Chiang Mai: tuk tuk and songtaew (red truck) – and apparently Uber!
+There are a couple public transportation options in Chiang Mai: tuk-tuk and songtaew (red truck) – and Uber (don’t use them) and Grab!
 The former seems really for tourists, and I hate them: loud, belching smelly exhaust into the air.
 I wish they’d go electric, or ban them.
 They cost about 50-100 baht to go somewhere around the city.
 Songtaews are not as loud, but some can be equally nasty smelling.
 These are shared options, so don’t use them if you are in a hurry, you could be the last one in the truck to be dropped off regardless of when you hopped on.
-They cost 20 baht per ride.
+They cost 30 baht per ride.
 Taxis are expensive, but a comfortable option for longer distances.